Anne-Antoine-Jules de Clermont-Tonnerre

 Anne Antoine Jules de Clermont-Tonnerre (1 January 1749–21 February 1830) was a French prelate of the Catholic Church.
 He was made a cardinal by Pope Pius VII in 1822.

 Life

 He became Bishop of Châlons-sur-Marne in 1782.
 He was consecrated as bishop on 14 April 1782.
 He resigned as ordered by Pope Pius VII.
 He was a member of the states-general in 1789.

 He took refuge in Brussels and Holland, while both his parents were guillotined in Paris.
-After the return of the Louis XVIII to the French throne, he was named a Peer of France and named to the new Diocese of Châlons–that of Châlons-sur-Marne was lost in the reorganization of that year–in 1817 but failure of the National Assembly to ratify the new Concordat between France and the Papacy.
+After the return of Louis XVIII to the French throne, he was named a Peer of France and appointed to the new Diocese of Châlons in 1817 (that of Châlons-sur-Marne was lost in the reorganization of that year), but the failure of the National Assembly to ratify the new Concordat between France and the Papacy, prevented the reestablishment of the Diocese of Châlons until 1824.

 He was named Archbishop of Toulouse on 28 August 1820 and a cardinal on 2 December 1822.
 He participated in the papal conclaves of 1823 and 1829.

 He died in Toulouse on 21 February 1830.